 lent & Easter at harvest

-This year the journey of Lent begins with Ash Wednesday, March 5, and continues for 40 days leading up to the celebration of Easter on April 20.
+This year the journey of Lent begins with Ash Wednesday, February 18, and continues for 40 days leading up to the celebration of Easter on April 5.
 Lent gives us the opportunity as a church family and in our individual homes to intentionally prepare our hearts for the highest celebration of the Christian year, the resurrection of our Lord and Savior Jesus Christ!

 As Advent led us to anticipate the coming of Christmas and celebrating Jesus’ birth, Lent (from Latin, meaning “fortieth”) leads us through 40 days of somber reflection on Jesus’ death in preparation to celebrate His resurrection on Easter.
 Sundays themselves are not counted in the 40 days, as they are considered “mini-Easters,” foretastes of THE Sunday coming.